ankitnayan/bundle_min_hashing_source/rootSift/README.md

   from the command line.
 The Makefile attempts to auto-configure a few parameters.
 If this fails, the Makefile returns with an error.
 This DOES NOT mean that SIFT++ cannot be complied successfully.
-The program can still be complied by hand, or by modifying the Makefile.
+The program can still be compiled by hand, or by modifying the Makefile.

 USAGE